kptdev/kpt/docs/cfg/merge3.md

 For information on merge rules, run:

-	kpt config docs-merge3
+	kpt cfg docs-merge3

 ### Examples

-    kpt config merge3 --ancestor a/ --from b/ --to c/
+    kpt cfg merge3 --ancestor a/ --from b/ --to c/